Skip to main content

 How Much Does SEO Cost in Australia?

-SEO is the most-asked-about line item — and the most variable.
-Australian SEO agencies typically charge $2,000–$10,000 per month for an ongoing retainer, with the average sitting around $3,500–$5,000 for a small-business package.
+SEO is the most-asked-about line item, and the most variable.
+Australian SEO agencies typically charge $2,000 to $9,400 per month for an ongoing retainer.
+The average sits around $3,400 to $4,800 for a small-business package.
 That retainer should cover technical SEO maintenance, on-page optimisation, content production or content briefs, link building, and monthly reporting.

-Where retainer-based SEO often goes wrong is the gap between hours quoted and hours delivered.
+Retainer-based SEO often goes wrong on the gap between hours quoted and hours delivered.
 A $3,000/month retainer might be sold as "SEO for your business," but in practice it could mean ten hours of mixed strategy and execution.
-That's enough for a tight scope on a small site; nowhere near enough for a competitive ecommerce category.
+That's enough for a tight scope on a small site.
+Nowhere near enough for a competitive ecommerce category.

 Fixed-price SEO subscriptions have become a serious alternative.
-Workspacein.com's monthly SEO from $399 is built around a published deliverable list — so you know exactly what you get.
-That model works best for SMBs in less competitive niches; large ecommerce or finance sites still benefit from a dedicated retainer team.
+Workspacein.com's monthly SEO from $399 is built around a published deliverable list, so you know exactly what you get.
+The model works best for SMBs in less competitive niches.
+Large ecommerce or finance sites still benefit from a dedicated retainer team.

 How Much Does a Website Cost in Australia?

-A new website from an Australian agency typically costs $8,000–$50,000+.
+A new website from an Australian agency typically costs $7,800 to $48,000+.
 The wide range reflects how many things a "website project" can include: brand design, copywriting, custom functionality, ecommerce, integrations, and ongoing maintenance.

 What drives website cost up most in Australia?
-Custom design (vs templated), custom development (vs CMS), animations and motion design, integrations with CRMs and ERPs, ongoing CRO work, and accessibility/WCAG compliance for regulated industries.
-Each of these is a multiplier on base development time.
+Custom design over templated, custom development over CMS, animations and motion design, integrations with CRMs and ERPs, ongoing CRO work, and accessibility/WCAG compliance for regulated industries.
+Each is a multiplier on base development time.

 How Much Do Paid Ads Cost in Australia?